Minor projects

 Following the completion of the GPT installation, Council will also renew the asphalt road pavement at Collins Avenue.
 Separate notifications and site signage will provide further details on this work.

-The work will be carried out between 7am - 5pm Monday to Friday, and 7am - 1pm on Saturday.
+However, there will also be limited day works, which will be carried out between 7am - 5pm Monday to Friday, and 7am - 1pm on Saturday.

 As part of Woollahra Council’s 2024/25 Infrastructure Works Program, Council is undertaking works to replace the existing footpath along the seawall at Rushcutters Bay Park, from the bridge crossing at the City of Sydney side of Rushcutters Bay Park to the Cruising Yacht Club Australia (CYCA).